 As I’ve talked about to a number of of you over the previous couple of weeks, now we have been seeking to schedule a follow-on dialogue to our trade dialog about data operations, election safety, and the work we’re all doing to sort out these challenges. – Nathaniel Gleicher, Facebooks head of cybersecurity coverage

 It is appropriate to mention that In May, nine of these 12 companies met at Facebook to discuss similar problems, alongside two US government representatives, Department of Homeland Security Under Secretary Chris Krebs and Mike Burham from the FBI’s Foreign Influence Task Force, created in November.
-Attendees had left the meeting discouraged that they received little information from the government.
+Attendees had left the meeting discouraged that they had received little information from the government.

 Facebook and Twitter had faced intense scrutiny for how slowly they had initially reacted to foreign intelligence reports and were blamed that affiliated operations had manipulated users ahead of the previous 2016 election.
 This had led to a sharp drop in user confidence and received a threat of regulation from lawmakers.